Author’s Note: This article was originally posted in November 2020 and has been completely revamped and updated to keep up with the changes.

 One of the great new features is the ability to export your data to BigQuery as standard.
 BigQuery is Google’s data warehouse that allows you to analyse the data you collect in a much easier and faster way.
 Previously reserved only for enterprise businesses, the technology is now available to even small businesses.
 The integration will also likely resolve previous issues related to data sampling in Universal Analytics.

 BigQuery might become the standard way to store your web analytics data.
-There is a new 14 month data retention limit which may push more people to save their data this way.
+In Google Analytics 4, there is a new 14 month data retention limit which may push more people to save their data this way.
 In fact, the new feature is probably showing signs of Google’s new pricing model.
 BigQuery itself is not a free product (although costs involved are negligible for most businesses): it has pay-as-you-go pricing where the more data you store, the more you pay.
 With that, you get better access to your data, native integrations with Data Studio, Power BI and other visualisation tools, and access to machine learning.

 But you don’t need BigQuery to take advantage of some machine learning functionality – available directly inside Google Analytics 4.
 Some cool uses are: